Why Is Employee Engagement Important?

 Why engagement matters for people at work

 For those working every day, being engaged with their job, company, and colleagues plays a critical role in their overall satisfaction and experience.
-Employees become more energized, efficient, and tend to go beyond what is expected of them.
-Naturally, this influences their own mental health at work and can positively influence those around them (colleagues and customers).
+Employees become more energized and efficient, and they go beyond what’s expected of them.
+Naturally, this influences their own mental health at work and can positively influence those around them, such as colleagues and customers.

 Why engagement matters at the company level

 Generally, employee engagement tends to matter most at the company level because of the impact it has on business operations and profitability.
 But it also helps leaders understand employee needs, as well as identify ways to improve morale and create better work environments

 Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability. – Anne M. Mulcahy, former CEO at Xerox

 Benefits Of Employee Engagement

 Improved Employer Loyalty